 NATURE TRAILS The self-guided nature trail winds through the Crowley property from high and dry pine flatwoods, through the shady oak hammock, over the Maple Branch swamp, and out to the edge of the expansive Tatum Sawgrass Marsh along the Myakka River.
 The wide trails offer easy and pleasant walking conditions that are enjoyed by people of all ages and abilities.
 Visitors are provided with a booklet for the self-guided trail that details much of the native flora and fauna that might be seen.
 Below are the main parts of the trail that...read more

 At Crowley we respect and admire all animals, wild and domestic.
 Considering that our site is just under 200 acres we have wonderful diversity of wildlife and plants.
 Much of our property is wetlands adjacent to the river and Crowley Creek.
 This creates a sanctuary and breeding ground for many elusive and rare species.
-The park is closed three days out of the week to allow the animals to express natural behavior and this makes it more likely to observe them on the days we are open.
+The park is closed three days out of the week to allow the grounds to recover from human impact and also so that the animals are able to express natural behavior.
 Also, the Crowley Farm surrounding the museum area includes...read more

 William Jasper Crowley & Edina Truchot Crowley Museum and Nature Center is a 501(c)3 community organization founded by Jasper Crowley (1900-1976) and Edina Truchot (1899-1976) in 1974.
 John Crowley, Jasper’s grandfather, was an Irish immigrant who came to this area from Pennsylvania.
 He was a farmer and a blacksmith, a sawmill owner and his wife Sylvia was a teacher.
 He moved to Florida hoping to improve the health of his wife and daughter.
 In 1884, John applied for a homestead on 160 acres near Bayshore in what was then Manatee...read more